CapybaraOrg/capybara-action/README.md

 # Capybara GitHub Action

 Capybara is a GitHub Action used to automatically reschedule workflow runs depending on the most carbon efficient time.
-Capybara also regularly reports on the carbon emissions saved.

 ## Carbon Aware SDK